CCDirectLink/CrossedEyes/TUTORIAL.md

 ## Navigating the world

-You move with left stick.
+You move with the left stick.

 ### Wall sounds

-Wall make continous noise with volume depending on how close you are.
+Walls make continous noise with volume depending on how close they are to the player.
 Only 4 directions are checked: north, south, east and west.

 [Sound: Wall](https://github.com/krypciak/test/raw/main/assets/media/sound/crossedeyes/wall.ogg)